ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     to conduct a depth-first search for each subsequent distinguished log entry.
   - For each distinguished log entry, a binary ladder ({{search-binary-ladder}}) targeting the greatest version of the label that the log entry contains.

-### Greatest-Version Search

-For a user to search the combined tree for the greatest version of a label, the following is provided:

-- For each log entry along the frontier, starting from the log entry identified in {{greatest-version-search}}: a binary ladder ({{search-binary-ladder}}) targeting the greatest version of the label that exists in the log overall.

-Note that the log entry timestamps are already provided as part of updating the user's view of the tree and that no additional timestamps are necessary to identify the starting log entry.
-Users verify the proof as described in
-{{greatest-version-search}}.

 # User Operations